thangchung/awesome-dotnet-core/README.md

 * [Q42.Logging.ApplicationInsights](https://github.com/Q42/Q42.Logging.ApplicationInsights) - Log appender for the build in ASP.NET Core logging to send all logs to Application Insights.
 * [serilog](https://github.com/serilog/serilog) - Simple .NET logging with fully-structured events.
   * [serilog-aspnetcore](https://github.com/serilog/serilog-aspnetcore) - Serilog integration for ASP.NET Core 2+.
+  * [serilog-enrichers-enrichedproperties](https://github.com/unchase/serilog-enrichers-enrichedproperties) - Enriches Serilog events with information from logger properties that was enriched earlier.
   * [Serilog.Exceptions](https://github.com/RehanSaeed/Serilog.Exceptions) - Serilog.Exceptions is an add-on to [Serilog](https://serilog.net/) to log exception details and custom properties that are not output in Exception.ToString().
   * [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) - A Serilog configuration provider that reads from Microsoft.Extensions.Configuration.
 * [SEQ](https://getseq.net) - Seq collects data over HTTP, while your applications use the best available structured logging APIs for your platform.